r-prof/proffer/README.md

 ## Why use a profiler?

-This R code is slow.
+This data processing code is slow.

 ``` r
 system.time({